Stablecoin Depeg Risk for Treasury: The Plan You Need Before It Happens (2026)

 How vendor tools support depeg management

 Cryptio and Request Finance can surface per-issuer exposure and tag holdings for monitoring.
-Confirm the tool reports concentration against limits and retains the audit trail of any depeg-event handling — you cannot manage a risk whose exposure you cannot measure.
+Confirm the tool reports concentration against limits and retains the audit trail of any depeg-event handling.
+You cannot manage a risk whose exposure you cannot measure.

-How Wag3s helps
+How Wag3s supports the plan

 Further reading